wangziqi2013/wangziqi2013.github.io/_posts/2020-09-23-super-scalar-ram-cpu-compression.markdown

 multiple iterations to increase the number of parallel operations.
-For example, if a single iteration consists of a few loads, some computation, and then stores, these loads and stores can be "pipelined", i.e., the load operations of the next few iterations can be promoted to be executed together with the loads in the current iteration, if the memory architecture can sustain the bandwidth parallelism.
+For example, if a single iteration consists of a few loads, some computation, and then stores, these loads and stores can be "pipelined", i.e., the load operations of the next few iterations can be promoted to be executed together with the loads in the current iteration, if the memory architecture can sustain the read bandwidth.
+In addition, by transforming "if" statements into other structures, such as predication, or multiple loops, unpredicable control hazards are eliminated.
+Second,